mclemente/fvtt-dice-tray/README.md

 # Dice Tray

-This module adds a dice tray below chat turns the d20 icon near the chat prompt into a clickable button that opens up a new dice calculator dialog.
-The dice calculator includes buttons for dice, numbers, and simple math.
+This module adds a dice tray below chat and turns the d20 icon near the chat prompt into a clickable button that opens up a dice calculator, which includes buttons for dice, numbers, and simple math.

 ## Installation